AkazaRenn/elevator/README.md

 Description of the project as a text file.

-### miscellaneous\README.pdf

-Description of the project as a Markdown source file.

 ### miscellaneous\specs.xlsx

 Specifictions of the elevator simulated, including its speed, accleration, etc.